Hvar Arsenal

 The Hvar Arsenal is a historic building in the town of Hvar, Croatia.
 It was first constructed in the 14th century as a maintenance shipyard for the galley of the commune.
-Through the ages it was further expanded and gained additional functions.
+Over time it was further expanded and gained additional functions.
 Most notable is the historic theater (Hvarsko Kazalište), built in 1612 as part of the first floor, above the galley space.
-Today it is a multi-functional building centered on the theater.
+It is a multi-functional building centered on the theater.

 History

 The Arsenal in Hvar has developed and changed in accordance with the historical, social and technological changes of its day.
 It was first built in the period between 1292 (the decision to build) and 1331 (its existence confirmed).
 The location was chosen with regard to the dangers of weather and high seas to the port of Hvar and so to enable the integration of the building into the protection of the city walls.
 The later built city walls have never included Arsenal and multiple other important buildings.